yaning-wu/yaning-wu.github.io/_pages/creative-portfolio.md

   <details>
   <summary style="margin-left:2em"><b>- there is the home key</b> april 2023</summary>
   <br>
-I struck my first note and the room’s silence swelled from the antiseptic dispenser hazard-red on the wall to the reception’s almost-spring bouquets – there you were cradling your coffee cup with not a word to each other or me and I tuned and wondered how you knew her and if you awoke together and for how long and who you kept vigil for and how to spell their name and how you spoke the name only you knew them by and where sundays mostly found them.
+I struck my first note and the room’s silence swelled<br>
+from the antiseptic dispenser hazard-red on the wall<br> to the reception’s almost-spring bouquets – there<br>
+you were cradling your coffee cup with not a word<br>
+to each other or me and I tuned and wondered<br>
+how you knew her and if you awoke together<br>
+and for how long and who you kept vigil for<br>
+and how to spell their name and how you<br>
+spoke the name only you knew them by<br>
+and where sundays mostly found them.<br>

-During the chorus I looked up – there you were holding your little one up high and our eyes drew together and I sparkled with mine and I turned the page wondering how many nursery rhymes covered the miles to here where he sits taller than your sighs on your shoulders ever-enchanted by your smiling bright and what that smile had swallowed from words too wide to unknowns that seemed always wider.
+During the chorus I looked up – there<br>
+you were holding your little one up high<br>
+and our eyes drew together and I sparkled<br>
+with mine and I turned the page wondering<br>
+how many nursery rhymes covered the miles<br>
+to here where he sits taller than your sighs<br>
+on your shoulders ever-enchanted by your<br>
+smiling bright and what that smile had<br> swallowed from words too wide<br> to unknowns that seemed always wider.<br>

-I reached the softest section – there you were as the double doors gave way to the figures who carried you into their flashing carriage in the middle of supper with your reading specs and today’s paper and I let the strings ring and wondered what the table you just set was like — the one they wrested you from tonight as you sat in garments you thought only your home would keep in sight.
+I reached the softest section – there<br>
+you were as the double doors gave way<br>
+to the figures who carried you into their<br>
+flashing carriage in the middle of supper<br>
+with your reading specs and today’s paper<br>
+and I let the strings ring and wondered<br>
+what the table you just set was like —<br>
+the one they wrested you from tonight<br>
+as you sat in garments you thought<br>
+only your home would keep in sight.<br>

-In a music theory class I left long ago they called home the key you depart from and the one landing your stories safe so let me stop my wondering and tell this story so this hazard-red room may feel like another and if you listen for a second with a stranger
+In a music theory class I left long ago<br>
+they called home the key you depart from<br> and the one landing your stories safe so<br>
+let me stop my wondering and tell this story<br>
+so this hazard-red room may feel like another<br>
+and if you listen for a second with a stranger<br>
-I may stop your unknowns from growing wider and when I strike my last note in the final measure to dismiss the wailing carriages that flicker – there is the home key and we will come home together.
+I may stop your unknowns from growing wider<br>
+and when I strike my last note in the final measure<br>
+to dismiss the wailing carriages that flicker – there<br>
+is the home key and we will come home together.
   </details>
 </details>